ComputeCanada/molmodsim-amber-md-lesson/_episodes/17-Preparing_and_Simulating_Bilayer.md

 This in-depth tutorial guides you through the process of building a bilayer, preparing simulation input files, minimizing energy, equilibrating the system, and running an equilibrium molecular dynamics simulation.
 You will need to follow a number of steps to complete the tutorial.
 If you are already familiar with some of these topics, you can skip them and focus on the ones you don't know about.

-### Step 1: A bilayer of lipids is formed by packing them together.
+### 1. A bilayer of lipids is formed by packing them together.

 It has been shown that the composition of the phospholipids in the erythrocyte membrane is asymmetric.
 Here is an article that reviews this topic in detail:
 [Interleaflet Coupling, Pinning, and Leaflet Asymmetry—Major Players in Plasma Membrane Nanodomain Formation](https://www.frontiersin.org/articles/10.3389/fcell.2016.00155/full).